Spice Addiction – What You Need To Know

 Understanding Addictive Properties

 To understand why spice is so addictive, we need to take a brief look at what makes things addictive at all.
-For most drugs, you could point to one or two important ingredients that produce addiction, but the spice drug is a little bit different.
+You could point to one or two essential ingredients for most drugs that produce addiction, but the spice drug is slightly different.

 Generally speaking, physical addiction deals with a drug’s interaction with the body’s reward centre.
 That almost always means that there’s a relationship between a dopamine surge and the drug in question.

 If we break down rewards and chemical responses in the brain, dopamine plays a massive role in almost everything.
-The same goes for the brains of mice, working all the way through the animal kingdom into humans.
+The same goes for the brains of mice, working through the animal kingdom into humans.

 We share that quality with most animals because the dopamine response is ancient.
 It’s rooted at some point in time immemorable before primates split apart from rodents, felines, birds, and other families of the animal kingdom.

-Dopamine produces a positive feeling when we complete tasks having to do with our survival or success.
+Dopamine produces a positive feeling when we complete tasks concerning our survival or success.
 When you go for a run, congratulations, here’s some dopamine.

 The same is true when you eat food, get promoted at work, experience the birth of a child, or fall in love.
-All of those experiences are healthy and they contribute to the success of your genetic line in one way or another.
+All of those experiences are healthy and contribute to your genetic line’s success in one way or another.

 We seek the repetition of that experience because it’s instinctual for us to do so.